“Great pop-rock...smart guitars and tuneful melody making...riff-happy rockers that never forgo the catchy parts.”

 “Evidence,” released in January of 2017, featured ten big-hearted songs that came big on the grooves and heavy on the hooks.
 Wrote critic Fred Mills in his four-star (out of five) review of the album: "What [Mudd] is doing is demonstrating an uncommonly confident mastery of the pop form, from the songs’ arrangements (dude has more hooks than a bait and tackle shop) to the glistening production."

-Jonathan's latest long-player is 2019's "(re)animate," a stripped-down affair that re-imagines the very best of his songs as intimate acoustic arrangements.
+Jonathan's 2019 long-player was "(re)animate," a stripped-down affair that re-imagined the very best of his songs as intimate acoustic arrangements.
 The album is delicately colored by a wide array of acoustic and electric instruments--from pedal steel and piano to cabasa and cajon, from dobro and trumpet to synthesizer and ukulele.

 Media & Booking Inquiries